 Peer-to-Peer Team Fundraising: a new, collective way to reach younger audiences

 Globally, Millennials account for 84% of charitable donations.
-In Norway, most donors between the ages of 17 -68 are constantly connected with smartphones and other devices, ready and willing to be engaged in new online campaigns where they can express their support.
+Most donors between the ages of 17 – 68 are constantly connected with smartphones and other devices, ready and willing to be engaged in new online campaigns where they can express their support.

 Working together towards a common goal, and doing something people love for charity, helps philanthropic organisations all over the world raise significant funds and awareness for their cause.
 Peer-to-peer fundraising has been a winning online tool for not-for-profits in the last decade, but as generations evolve & new technologies appear, there is a constant need for innovation.
 Something progressive that drives supporters to join forces and multiplies their efforts is Peer-to-Peer Team Fundraising.

 Combining advanced technology, leading payment methods with one-click donations and ease of connecting with the right social channels, Peer-to-Peer Team Fundraising is an amazing online tool for organisations to engage younger generations in a whole new way.

 Think of Corporate, Community, Schools or Friendship groups, anyone wanting to work towards a common goal for charity needs the right digital solution in place to support them.
 With iRaiser’s new peer-to-peer fundraising solution, you can easily offer supporters a new, collective experience with Team fundraising.